 According to the Chronicler, during the reign of king Ahaz Judah suffered a devastating military defeat at the hands of the neighboring kingdom of Israel.
-As a result, the Judeans were “robbed” (σκυλεύω) of their possessions and transported as captives to Samaria, Israel’s capital.
-Yet before the Israelites could sell off their captive “kindred” (ἀδελφοὶ) as slaves, the prophet Oded intervened with a word from YHWH.
-Oded revealed that while YHWH had granted Israel victory on account of Judah’s sins, Israel’s imprisonment of their own kindred had enraged YHWH all the more.
-In the oracles of the prophet Hosea we find a similar comment on the conflict.
-Hosea condemned this act of Israelite aggression against Judah, comparing it to the lawlessness exhibited among the Tribes during the first Israelite civil war “in the days of Gibeah” (Hosea 9:7-9, 10:9-15, cf. Judges 19-21).
-Yet against all odds, Oded’s appeal was successful.
-The Israelites repented of their iniquity and returned their brethren from Samaria to Jericho.
+As a result, the Judahites were “robbed” (σκυλεύω) of their possessions and transported as captives to Samaria, Israel’s capital.
+Yet before the Israelites could sell off their captive “kindred” (ἀδελφοὶ) as slaves, the prophet Oded intervened with a word from YHWH, the ancestral God of both Judah and Israel.
+Oded revealed that while YHWH had granted Israel victory on account of Judah’s sins, Israel’s subsequent imprisonment of their kindred had enraged YHWH all the more (cf. Joel 3:2-3).
+Fearing punishment from YHWH, the Israelites returned their brethren from Israelite Samaria to Judahite Jericho.

 It is at this point, at the close of the story, where echoes of the Good Samaritan most strongly reverberate.

-Though Luke 10:34-35 and LXX 2 Chronicles 28:15 contain no identical words, the story of Oded appears to have been in the back of the evangelist’s mind.
+Although Luke 10:34-35 and LXX 2 Chronicles 28:15 contain no identical words, the story of Oded appears to have been at the forefront of the evangelist’s mind.
 In both stories the feeble and stripped are clothed, anointed, carried by animals, and otherwise cared for.

-Moreover, given that both stories share locations (Samaria/Jericho) and a motif of ethnic tension (Judean/Israelite, Jew/Samaritan), the similarities we see are most likely intentional and meaningful on Luke’s part.
+Moreover, given that both stories share locations (Samaria/Jericho) and a motif of ethnic tension (Judahite/Israelite, Jew/Samaritan), the similarities we see are most likely intentional and meaningful on Luke’s part.

-So with this literary connection in mind, let us draw out the meaning of the Chronicles passage and then attempt to incorporate its meaning into the parable.
+So with this literary connection in mind, let us draw out the meaning of the Chronicles passage and then attempt to incorporate its meaning into the meaning of the Lukan parable.

 The rhetorical import of the the Oded episode lies in the prophet’s speech before the officials of Samaria.